-- Review any learning difficulties and put in place a programme of support where necessary. - Consider changes to the teaching programme. - Consider changes of sets or classes. - Consider with agreement of the pupil's parents and LA a managed move to another school. - Consider offering specialist support and therapy. - Consider a placement for a period of time in Pupil Support.
+- Review any learning difficulties and put in place a programme of support where necessary. - Review the current barriers to meeting the Academy's behaviour expectations. - Consider any pastoral and/or academic interventions needed to support pupils meet the Academy's expectations - Consider changes of sets or classes. - Consider offering specialist support and therapy.

-The programme will have an automatic time limit, be monitored fortnightly and be reviewed at least half way through its duration.
-Rewards for meeting targets and sanctions for non-compliance will be made clear at the outset
+The plan is a 12 week programme, and will be monitored regularly and be reviewed at least half way through its duration.
+Rewards for meeting targets and sanctions for non-compliance will be made clear at the outset.
+Plans may be extended in exceptional circumstances.
+Failure of a School Based Plan may lead to directed managed transfer at an alternative educational institution, or a permanent exclusion.